gusehdbethename/arp_spoofing/README.md

 I didn't create a function to stop the program

-With the help of python editors, you should use a button to force quit the program
+with the help of python editors, you should use a button to force quit the program

 # important thing

 ethical thinking

-You can freely use this source code, but we are not responsible for it
+you can freely use this source code, but we are not responsible for it